it is a communication not a restriction

 Out on a walk our dogs are constantly using their body language to communicate: with us: can we go this way? what now?
 I’m so happy, I‘m tired …; with their environment: what’s this? where does that noise come from? …; with other dogs: I mean no harm, I’m friendly, can we play? please leave me alone, be polite …

 Our dogs have a vast repertoire of calming signals and polite rules of communication.
-Holding them on a short lead and/or having them walk to heel, handicaps them in the way they can deal with the world around them.
+Holding them on a short lead and/or having them walk to heel, handicaps them in the way they cannot deal with the world around them.

 Whether it is a person, another dog or an object, we should give them the time to curve around it at their comfortable distance until they realise it is not an issue.
 Always anticipate and not wait for our dog to be(come) reactive.